 Fundamentally, a limited company is a type of business structure that has been incorporated at Companies House as a legal ‘person’.
 This means that it can enter into contracts in its own name and will be responsible for its own actions, finances, and liabilities.

-Limited companies must be registered at Companies House (the UK registrar of companies) as ‘limited by shares’ or ‘limited by guarantee’.
+Limited companies must be registered at Companies House (the UK registrar of companies).
+As a graphic designer you may choose to form a ‘limited by shares’ company.
 A limited by shares company is owned by one or multiple shareholders and managed by one or multiple directors.
-Whereas, limited by guarantee companies are owned by one or more guarantors as well as managed by one or more directors.
 The same person can be the owner and director, meaning that you can set up a company by yourself or with other people.

 Not only will your business be legally considered separate from yourself, but you’ll be able to keep any profits it makes after paying tax — meaning that the running costs of your company are likely to be considerably lower than that of a sole trader entity.

-On the subject of taxation, sole traders will only have to submit one tax return each year, while limited companies need to file their accounts at Companies House each year — which will be on public record.
+On the subject of taxation, sole traders will only have to submit one tax return each year, while limited companies need to file a confirmation statement for Companies House each year — which will be on public record.